Relintai/pandemonium_engine/README.md

 Note that other traditional build systems will not work, there are a bunch of failed pull request in godot's repository as a testimony.
 Most build systems are made for way simpler projects.

+### Local CI and Nightlies

+Eventually set up a local CI which would actually build for every supported platform, could also use it to build and make nightlies available.

+Note that I would have already done this if the American AI clownpanies wouldn't have gone berserk and screwed us over with hardware prices, but it will be done eventually.